Honeymoons with a Baby

 Ditching all the fuss of flying and being able to pile all your baby paraphernalia in a car is a boon especially when there are so many amazing places to stay in the UK these days.

 If you fancy heading to Devon, The Cary Arms, otherwise known as the ‘Inn on the Beach’ is super romantic, yet it’s perfectly tuned into looking after you and your baby.
 The hotel’s Shell Cottage, a one-bedroom cottage, is perfect for newlyweds with a baby who want to combine the freedom of self-catering with being spoilt in a hotel.

 Sands Resort Hotel in Porth, near Padstow and Newquay, is somewhere you could opt for as a couple for a romantic getaway – watch the sunset from your bed and chill out in the steam room after a day surfing.
 It really pushes the boat out for new parents, providing everything from family suites to free bottle warmers, sterilisers and a baby-listening service.
 Also on Cornwall’s invigorating north coast, Gwel an Mor offers a luxurious self-catering option with its fabulous timber lodges, onsite spa, restaurant and wildlife centre.

 With all the expense that comes with starting a family, many new parents are understandably counting the pennies.
 A self-catering cottage holiday offers excellent value, particularly outside the school holidays.
-Classic Cottages has 50 particularly baby-friendly properties in Cornwall, Devon and Somerset, while Sykes Cottages are a good bet for those parents happy to pop baby in a papoose and head for the fells of the Lake District or Yorkshire Moors, for example.
+Classic Cottages has 50 particularly baby-friendly properties in Cornwall, Devon and Somerset, while Sykes Cottages is a good bet for those parents happy to pop baby in a papoose and head for the fells of the Lake District or Yorkshire Moors, for example.
 Also check out Rural Retreats and Helpful Holidays.

 See my full recommendations for honeymoons in the UK.